Location: 2600 East Bay Dr NE

 Washington State Historical Society (enter the following catalog numbers in Collections Search box) C1988.16.8

-City of Olympia webpage, Priest Point Park
+City of Olympia webpage, Squaxin Park

 Youtube video, part of Now, Where Were We series on PCTV/TCTV